 Wednesday: Citizen Science and Sensors

 Wednesday’s theme emphasizes the importance of both community involvement and local air quality monitoring.
-On this day, see how you can get involved in your local community or best advocate for improved air quality locally.
+On this day, see how you can get involved in your local community or advocate for improved air quality locally.
 Citizen Science Air Monitors is an example of a local volunteer air quality project put on by the EPA and a community group to measure air quality in Newark, New Jersey.

 Thursday: Environmental Justice and Air Quality